reddygovardhan/reddygovardhan/README.md

-- 👋 Hi, I’m @reddygovardhan
+- 👋 Hi, I’m Govardhan Reddy
-- 👀 I’m interested in New things
+- 👀 I’m interested in New Technologies, New Inventions, New Futuristic things
-- 🌱 I’m currently learning what's the world is going to face
+- 🌱 I’m currently learning and working experiments on AI applications
-- 💞️ I’m looking to collaborate on social world
+- 💞️ I’m looking to collaborate with open minds & social world
 - 📫 How to reach me drop a mail to reddygovardhanreddy@gmail.com

 <!---